waynecrawley/Secret-Recipes/README.md

 #### Database Schema
 + The Database chosen for this project was the NOSQL database [MongoDB](https://www.mongodb.com/cloud/atlas) .
-The Data base consists of two collections shown below.
+The Data base consists of two
+Collections shown below.
 A recipes collection and a course type collection.
-I added the second course type collection because in a future iteration of this project i want to be able to implemnt a search by course type function.
+I added the second course type collection because in a future
+Iteration of this project i want to be able to implemnt a search by course type function.

 + An example of Recipe collection consisting of an _id(object) and the users inputed info('string).